mjkuranda/yummy/IDEAS.md

 -   Validation - client side: The patterns should be loaded from pattern file?
 Or simply embedeed inside elements.
 -   Better handling MongoDB errors - types of errors and their communicates.
+-   Error page for multer and other errors while you are trying to add a new meal.

 v2.9.0